john-westcott-iv/awx/tools/docker-compose/README.md

 We are now ready to run two one time commands to build and pre-populate the Keycloak database.

-The first one time command will be creating a Keycloak database in your postgres database by running:
+The first one time command will be creating a Keycloak database.
+If you are using postgres run:
 ```bash
 docker exec tools_postgres_1 /usr/bin/psql -U awx --command "create database keycloak with encoding 'UTF8';"
 ```